Jazz seasons in Lenin Hills. IV international festival “Jazz seasons in Leninskie Gorki” Why is it worth going

 Concerts start at 15:00.

-The full program "Jazz Seasons" 2017 is known
+The full program of “Jazz Seasons” 2017 is known

-Ten bands from Russia, the USA and the UK will perform in one of the most picturesque corners of the Moscow region - the Gorki Leninsky Museum-Reserve.
-This is the full list of participants in the growing international festival "Jazz Seasons", which will be held in 2017 at the height of summer.
+Ten groups from Russia, the USA and Great Britain will perform in one of the most picturesque corners of the Moscow region - the Gorki Leninskiye Museum-Reserve.
+This is the full line-up of participants in the growing international festival “Jazz Seasons”, which will take place in 2017 at the height of summer.

-One of the main events on July 8 will certainly be the return of the legendary fusion band Oregon to Russia after almost 15 years!
+One of the main events on July 8, of course, will be the return of the legendary fusion band Oregon to Russia after almost 15 years!

-The first day of the festival will open with an explosive cocktail of young ambitious projects Amber Sept by Yulia Perminova and Ignat Kravtsov and The Project of the Future by the phenomenal 13-year-old vocalist, pianist and composer Yaroslava Simonova, LRK Trio and soloists of Igor Butman's orchestra - Evgeny Pobozhiy and Sergey Dolzhenkov!
+The first festival day will open with an explosive cocktail of young ambitious projects Amber Sept by Yulia Perminova and Ignat Kravtsov and The Project of the Future by the phenomenal 13-year-old vocalist, pianist and composer Yaroslava Simonova, LRK Trio and soloists of the orchestra Igor Butman - Evgeniy Pobozhy and Sergei Dolzhenkov!

 The second day of the festival will amaze even the most sophisticated listeners with a variety of styles!

-On July 9, the popular ethno project Zventa Sventana by Tina Kuznetsova, the British soul star Tony Momrell, as well as the sextet of the young saxophonist Anton Chekurov together with vocalist Olga Sinyaeva will perform at the Jazz Seasons, who will perform a contemporary jazz set.
+On July 9, the popular ethno-project Zventa Sventana by Tina Kuznetsova, British soul star Tony Momrell, as well as a sextet of young saxophonist Anton Chekurov together with vocalist Olga Sinyaeva, who will perform a set in the style of contemporary jazz, will perform at the Jazz Seasons.

 Eilenkrig Crew